-Remembering to Take My Maintenance Inhaler
+How I’m Finally Remembering To Take My Maintenance Inhaler

 Why is it so hard for me to remember my maintenance asthma inhaler?

 My other hold-up is having something to rinse my mouth out with after using my inhaler.
-But if I do not have a cup in the bathroom it means I have to use my hands, and the water is cold, and then my hands are cold.
+But if I do not have a cup in the bathroom, it means I have to use my hands, and the water is cold, and then my hands are cold.
 So, most of the time, I just skip it.
 Lazy?
 Maybe.
 Just making excuses?
 100 percent!
-I usually do not actually "forget" to take it, it crosses my mind most mornings.
+I usually do not actually "forget" to take it; it crosses my mind most mornings.
 And then I just do not do it.

 So, I have come up with a plan to help me get on track.